 Lois and John Orr Family Behavioral Health Center

 We specialize in the diagnosis and treatment of emotional or behavioral disorders affecting children, teens and their families.
-Our mental health services include medication management, educational consultation and testing, psychological testing, individual therapy and family counseling.
+Our mental health services include medication management, individual therapy and family counseling.

 Learn more...About Behavioral Health